-The design of the phone in the video looks rather make-believe as per its low-cost.
+The design of the phone in the video looks make-believe rather than per its low cost.
 Although a reasonably priced phone, its TrueDepth camera and sensor solution is costly.
-The iPhone X is priced at a starting cost $1,000, for reasons such as the expensive and flexible OLED display panel and the pricey stainless steel, Apple used instead of aluminium.
-The components of the theTrueDepth camera are perhaps of high cost too.
-As Apple can’t make a phone that is compatible with Face ID without these components, which too involve a new technology and high price at least for now, the phone in the video might not be the genuine iPhone SE 2.
+The iPhone X is priced at a starting cost of $1,000 for reasons such as the expensive and flexible OLED display panel and the pricey stainless steel Apple used instead of aluminum.
+The components of the true depth camera are perhaps of high cost too.
+As Apple can’t make a phone compatible with Face ID without these components, which involves new technology and a high price, at least for now, the phone in the video might not be the genuine iPhone SE 2.

-Here are the sketches of the current iPhone SE on the left, and the supposed iPhone SE as shown in the right.
-For all the iPhone fans out there, it’s up to them to verify whether the handset in the video is the real one, or a fake.
+Here are the sketches of the current iPhone SE on the left and the supposed iPhone SE as shown in the right.
+For all the iPhone fans out there, it’s up to them to verify whether the handset in the video is the real one or a fake.
 Heads up!